top of page

 There was an early red flag period in the session, as Powell stopped in between Turns 4 and 5, her Envision Racing machine encountering a suspected issue with the battery.
 Thankfully for the British racer, the team were able to rectify the problem and send Powell out late in the session, allowing her to jump up to fourth in the classifications.

-It was double joy for Envision Racing across the afternoon session, as Ella Lloyd too set a time good enough to match her fifth position from the morning session.
+It was double joy for Envision Racing in the afternoon session, as Ella Lloyd also set a time good enough to secure fifth place, matching her result from the morning session.

 Another driver who backed up her pace in the morning session with a strong afternoon was Cupra Kiro's Bustamante.
 The Filippino racer set the third quickest time, albeit some distance off the leading duo of Chambers and Pulling.